-Encore Post “In this world nothing can be said to be certain, except death and taxes,” quipped Benjamin Franklin.
-He was right about death at least.
+Encore Post “In this world, nothing can be said to be certain, except death and taxes,” quipped Benjamin Franklin.
+He was right about death, at least.
 In 1997, a satirical online newspaper ran this headline: “World Death Rate Holding Steady At 100 Percent.”
 They were right.
-All but two people in the history of the world have died — including God in the person of Jesus Christ!
+All but two people in the world’s history have died — including God in the person of Jesus Christ!
 Yet all people fear death because it means that, in the end, they will lose control of everything.
-We do everything we can to extend life and in our age we have done quite well at it.
+We do everything we can to extend life and in our age, we have done quite well at it.
 Yet still all people will die and some quite young.

 Rev. Robert E. Smith